UMass Worcester Prevention Research Center awarded $4.4 million from CDC

 Innovative program targets obesity, health disparities in Central Massachusetts

-Milagros Rosal, PhD, (left) and Stephenie Lemon, PhD, are co-directors of the UMass Worcester Prevention Research Center. |
+Milagros Rosal, PhD, (left) and Stephenie Lemon, PhD, are co-directors of the UMass Chan Prevention Research Center.

 An innovative public health research center at UMass Medical School focused on reducing obesity and eliminating health disparities was awarded $4.4 million from the U.S. Centers for Disease Control and Prevention.

-The UMass Worcester Prevention Research Center, originally funded as a developmental site in 2009, promotes good health and physical fitness through healthier lifestyles, emphasizing greater physical activity and healthier eating.
+The UMass Chan Prevention Research Center, originally funded as a developmental site in 2009, promotes good health and physical fitness through healthier lifestyles, emphasizing greater physical activity and healthier eating.
 The center has created partnerships between researchers and community organizations to research new ways to bolster healthy behaviors in Central Massachusetts and beyond.

-“This is a great opportunity to extend our mission to identify practical, collaborative approaches for addressing the obesity epidemic among diverse communities throughout central Massachusetts,” said Stephenie Lemon, PhD, associate professor of medicine in the Division of Preventive and Behavioral Medicine and co-director/principal investigator of the UMass Worcester Prevention Research Center.
+“This is a great opportunity to extend our mission to identify practical, collaborative approaches for addressing the obesity epidemic among diverse communities throughout central Massachusetts,” said Stephenie Lemon, PhD, associate professor of medicine in the Division of Preventive and Behavioral Medicine and co-director/principal investigator of the UMass Chan Prevention Research Center.
 “Our program offers a unique opportunity for science to meet practice in an effort to develop solutions that promote the health and well-being of community residents, and we are honored to be a member of this research network.”

 The CDC funding supports the center’s infrastructure, which includes pilot research projects, training opportunities for the next generation of researchers and its research partners, assistance to local and state public health initiatives, and dissemination of evidence-based public health programs for use in practice.